In this challenging time, the graduate job market has become tough. Many graduates have adapted to the current climate by improving their skills wi

 - Get Job Alert Emails

 Social sciences degrees explore the many different aspects of human society – including the way people behave, brain functions, political and economic systems, and social trends.
-Often regarded as a combination of the humanities and the natural sciences, social sciences tend to involve research and critical thinking, as well as essay writing and evaluation.

 What this means is that although many social sciences degrees lend themselves to obvious careers (such as an Anthropologist, or a Behavioural Psychologist), the huge range of skills that are taught will actually open the doors to many different career paths for graduates.